2018-usfca-biol-422-fall/kailiedelacruz-final-project/Final_Report.md

 ### Statistical Analysis

 Yu et al. used the Wilcoxon rank-sum test to examine gastric microbiota alpha diversity and taxa-relative abundance differences between each group.
 They then used the Spearman correlation to examine the relationship between continuous variables.
 Yu et al. used Bonferroni correction to adjust for tests of multiple taxa.
-They also used Permutational multivariate analysis of variance in order to look at the assocation between unweighted and weighted UniFrac distance and smoking status and other demographic variables.
+They also used Permutational multivariate analysis of variance in order to look at the association between unweighted and weighted UniFrac distance and smoking status and other demographic variables.
 They considered P values of less than 0.05 to be significant after the adjustment for multiple tests.

 Computational
 -------------

 ### FastQ Dump

 Using the Yu et al. study, I downloaded the raw fastq files from NCBI with the accession number PRJNA316469 using fastq dump in a bash script.
-The fastq-dump function is a part of the sratoolkit that was initally downloaded.
+The fastq-dump function is a part of the sratoolkit that was initially downloaded.
 This SRA Toolkit is used to convert .sra files into other formats (Metzker, 2010).
 For our purposes, this was the fastq format.

 ### DADA2